-Thomas D. Croci was sworn in as Deputy Assistant Secretary of Defense for Afghanistan, Pakistan, and Central Asia on February 3, 2020.
-In this capacity, Mr. Croci oversees all U.S. defense policy throughout the region, advancing U.S. national security interests through defense strategy development, security cooperation, contingency planning, and program oversight.
+Thomas D. Croci was sworn in as Deputy Assistant Secretary of Defense for Afghanistan, Pakistan, and Central Asia from February 3, 2020 to January 19, 2021.
+In this capacity, Mr. Croci oversaw all U.S. defense policy throughout the region, advancing U.S. national security interests through defense strategy development, security cooperation, contingency planning, and program oversight.

 Prior to his appointment, Mr. Croci served as the Deputy Director of Operations and Deputy Chief Staff Officer for a Joint Special Operations Task Force.
 From 2014-2018, Mr. Croci represented the 3rd Senatorial District, Suffolk County, in the New York State Senate.
 As a State Senator he was the Chairman of the Homeland Security, Military and Veterans Affairs Committee as well as the Chairman of the Senate Task Force on Counterterrorism and Public Protection.
 He also served as the elected Supervisor for the Town of Islip, New York from 2012-2014.
 Prior to entering elected office, Mr. Croci was the Vice President and owner of V1 Analytical Solutions.